Lung stem cell infusion shows promise in early IPF trial

 Summary

-This early-phase trial tests whether a person's own lung stem cells, grown from a small biopsy and given through an IV, are safe for treating idiopathic pulmonary fibrosis (IPF), a disease that causes lung scarring and breathing difficulty.
-About 24 adults aged 40-80 with IPF will receive either a low or high dose of stem cells or standard care alone.
-Researchers will monitor for side effects and changes in lung scarring over two years.
+This early-stage study tests whether a person's own lung stem cells, grown from a small biopsy and given through an IV, are safe for treating idiopathic pulmonary fibrosis (IPF).
+Twenty-four adults with IPF will receive either a low or high dose of stem cells or standard care.
+The main goal is to check for side effects over two years, while also looking at lung function and scarring on CT scans.

 Disclaimer Read more